Dr. Stephen Minister

 "In Praise of Wanderers and Insomniacs: Economy, Excess, and Self-Overcoming," presented at the International Conference of the Friedrich Nietzsche Society, "Nietzsche and Ethics" (September 2004, Brighton, England).

-"The Obligated Subject: A Comparative Study of Kant's and Levinas's Ethical Theories," presented at the Fourth Annual New School for Social Research Graduate Student Philosophy Conference, "Topics in Kant and Post-Kantianism" (April 2005, New York).
+"The Obligated Subject: A Comparative Study of Kant's and Levinas's Ethical Theories," presented at the Fourth Annual New School for Social Research Graduate Student Philosophy Conference, "Topics in Kant and Post-Kantianism" (April 2005, New School, New York).